shea08/shea08.github.io/street.md

 <img src="https://raw.githubusercontent.com/shea08/shea08.github.io/master/360.jpg" alt="Ben's 360 Photography">

-I am considered a <a href="https://www.google.com/streetview/contacts-tools"> Street View Trusted Photographer</a>.
+I am a <a href="https://www.google.com/streetview/contacts-tools"> Street View Trusted Photographer</a>.
 I am available to be hired for 360 photos in Minot.
 I can publish to Google Street View and link to your Google Business listing.
-My services include the photo shoot, editing, interactive VR tour, and iframe embed code for your website.
+My services include the photo shoot, editing, interactive VR tour, and web editing.

 A virtual tour is an innovative technology for clients to view your place of business.

 The ideal environments for a virtual tour include:

-- Real estate
 - Restaurants
+- Entertainment
 - Construction
 - Hotel industry
-- Entertainment
 - Educatation
+- Real estate

 * * *

 ## Virtual Tours

-"virtual tours catch buyers’ eyes: Over 30% of buyers say virtual tours or video tours are extremely or very important in helping them find their next home." -Zillow
+"virtual tours catch buyers’ eyes: Over 30% of buyers say virtual tours or video tours are extremely or very important..." -Zillow

 "3D tours helps buyers visualize themselves in a home [or business] before they visit in person." -Zillow